Coolest Homemade Popeye Costume Ideas and Photos

 May I introduce Popeye, Olive Oyl, Swee’ Pea and Wimpy!
 This was a great theme that involved my entire family which was the best part!
 It also didn’t take a lot of time to put together which is good because I don’t have a lot of free time as it is.
 Homemade costumes are always a plus, everyone can be involved somehow.

 Wimpy was exceptionally easy to do.
-I picked up an oversized jacked and white dress shirt at the thrift store.
-I was lucky enough to find a bowler type hat at the dollar store.
+I picked up an over sized jacked and white dress shirt at the thrift store.
+Luckily, I found a bowler type hat at the dollar store.
 I had some black pants and a tie already at home.
 I asked my local fast food place for some hamburger wrappers and wrapped real hamburger buns.
-I then hot glued them onto a foiled covered paper plate.
+Then, I hot glued them onto a foiled covered paper plate.

 My 17 month old daughter made the cutest Swee’ Pea.
 She wore a blue sleeper with a “Sleep Sac” over that.
 I already owned both so it couldn’t have been better.
 There is a pattern on the internet for a sleep sack if you don’t have one.
 She was warm and looked just like Swee’ Pea.
 I picked up her sailor hat at our Army surplus store. it was a perfect fit.
 My daughter loves hats so she never took it off but you could easily add an elastic chin strap if your little one doesn’t like hats as much.